The following will take you through the steps required to install Hass.io.

 hassio: to your configuration.

 For advanced users, it is also possible to try Hass.io on your Linux server or inside a virtual machine.
 Examples given here are tested on Ubuntu, but the instructions should work as a guideline for installing on other Linux distrubutions.

 When you use this installation method, the core SSH add-on may not function correctly.
 If that happens, use the community SSH add-on.
-Some of the documentation might not work for your installation.
+Some of the documentation might not work for your installation either.